willkroboth/ConfigCommands/Plugin Description.md

 For server owners: No need to worry about this one, it is automatically imported using the Spigot library loader.

 ## Internal Arguments
-InternalArguments define the classes and functions avaliable in [Expressions](README.md#expressions), and the main purpose of [AddOns](/AddOns/) is to add more InternalArguments and functions.
+InternalArguments define the classes and functions available in [Expressions](README.md#expressions), and the main purpose of [AddOns](/AddOns/) is to add more InternalArguments and functions.
 All InternalArguments extend the abstract class [InternalArgument](/src/me/willkroboth/ConfigCommands/InternalArguments/InternalArgument.java) and define a set of functions and static functions.

 The InternalArgument class provides one non-static method to all subarguments by default: